 Michelle is a former dairy farmer who worked on dairy farms for 15 years.
 About the industry, she says: “It is a deceptive place.
 Only the ones who are inside really know that.
 I am not talking about a one hour visit to the farm… Whoever is really inside, knows what kind of place it is.
 It’s hell.
 There is terrible suffering there… The screams of the mothers … I still hear the sound.
 It won’t go away.
 I keep thinking about it.
 Today I am a mother, and I don’t understand how people who say that they love animals don’t see it.
 Don’t understand it.

 To make a long story short, I used to be a very bad person.
 A terrible person.
 And I think that I still am, even to this day.
 Anything that has to do with dairy farms is very difficult for me.
 I still live in a state of denial that I used to be a farmer.
-Now when I look at calves in the eyes, or look cows in the eyes, I just don’t know what to say to them.
-All the sorrow that I caused to them is forever engraved upon my heart.
+Now when I look calves in the eyes, or look cows in the eyes, I just don’t know what to say to them.
+All the sorrow that I caused them is forever engraved upon my heart.
 I have no idea how many mothers and babies I put on the trailer to send them to slaughter.
 How many mothers were left without their babies.
 And they cried and called for their babies.
-They call and call.
+They called and called.
 If someone would touch my daughter or my son… I don’t know what to say, just the thought of it frightens me.
 When I worked on the farm, I saw no problem with it.
 I burned out horns.
 I clipped nipples.
 I sent mothers and their babies to slaughter.
 I separated babies from their mothers.
 And somehow I saw nothing wrong with it.

 The most important thing to me now is that people become aware of what is happening on farms.
 And that they stop eating animals and drinking their milk.
 And just choose to become vegan.”